Kevinistic/cdidfisch/README.md

 # CDID Fishing Macro
 mancing mania, mantap!
-THIS MACRO ONLY WORKS IN NIGHTTIME INGAME (18:00-06:00)
+THIS MACRO ONLY WORKS IN NIGHTTIME INGAME (18:00-06:00)<br/>
+currently this only works on windows, mac/linux support is unlikely unless this turns into a real minigame

 ## Prerequisites
 1. have python in ur pc https://www.python.org/downloads/